Douglas Snelling: Architect (1948—1975)

-He and his wife divorced in 1959 and the next year he married Patricia Gale (daughter of a wealthy Sydney property developer and grazier), with whom he raised three sons and her daughter by a previous marriage.
-In the mid-1960s they travelled to Cambodia, which started a long interest in that country that led him to a friendship with Prince Sihanouk, an appointment as an honorary consul (1970–75), and a hobby of collecting and trading Khmer antiquities.
+In the mid-1960s Snelling and his wife travelled to Cambodia, which started a long interest in that country that led him to a friendship with Prince Sihanouk, an appointment as an honorary consul-general of Cambodia (1970–75), and a hobby of collecting and trading Khmer antiquities.
+He wrote on the subject of Kymer sculpture and on the temples of Angkor Wat.